-An immunization history is required of EVERY student at the time of enrollment.
-Parents wishing to exempt their student from this requirement may request an exemption form from the school nurse,
+An immunization record or completed exemption form are required to ATTEND classes at PVCS.
+Parents wishing to exempt their student from this requirement may request an exemption form from the school nurse prior to attending.

 CONDUCT AND DISCIPLINE

 The role of discipline at PVS is to create an environment conducive to learning.
 It is to provide an atmosphere of civility in which due respect will be given to teachers and to individual students, as well as to all institutional and private property, so that all members of the community will be allowed to pursue learning without distraction.
 In addition, discipline at PVS ought to always uphold the essential virtues established in the school's Mission Statement and professed in its curriculum.
 PVS recognizes that the good conduct of students in school promotes their education on campus.
 This requirement will also promote good behavior off campus and prepare students for good citizenship in adulthood.
 Accordingly, students will be expected to adhere to the general rules of the school as well as those rules established by each teacher within his or her classroom.